coop-blake/DSN2Sheet/README.md

 # Windows Command Line Utilities
-Compiled binaries for arm and x86 can be found in release.
+Unsigned binaries built for arm and x86 by github actions can be found in release.
+You can build your own from this repository if unsigned binaries frighten you.

 ## DSN2Sheet